Pyre: Secular

 Pyres and bonfires are used in celebrations and remembrance in services.
 Examples of these are Guy Fawkes Night in the United Kingdom and some Commonwealth countries, where the 'Guy', either seen as an effigy of Guy Fawkes or the Pope, is burned.

 Funeral pyres were used by the Nazis to cremate the bodies of 1,500,000+ prisoners in Belzec, Sobibor and Treblinka extermination camps, in contrast to the crematoria used in other camps.
 Pyres have also been used to dispose of large quantities of livestock in agriculture, particularly those infected with disease.

 Pyres are lit around the clock in Varanasi, India as it is considered one of the oldest standing cities.
-Hindu's believe that by resting the ashes of the dead in the Ganges river in at Varanasi, the dead will achieve Moksha.
+Hindus believe that by resting the ashes of the dead in the Ganges river in at Varanasi, the dead will achieve Moksha.
 Hindus will travel great lengths in order to perform ritualistic duties such as praying, attending to their dead, or to die.